Hasan ibn Ali

-Hasan ibn Ali (الحسن ابن علي; c.
-625 – 2 April 670) was an Alid political and religious leader.
-The eldest son of Ali and Fatima and a grandson of the Islamic prophet Muhammad, Hasan briefly ruled as caliph from January 661 until August 661.
-He is considered as the second Imam in Shia Islam, succeeding Ali and preceding his brother Husayn.
-As a grandson of the prophet, he is part of the ahl al-bayt and the ahl al-kisa, and also participated in the event of the mubahala.
+Hasan ibn Ali (حسن ابن علي; c.
+625 – 2 April 670) was the eldest son of Ali and Fatima, the elder brother of Husayn, and the eldest grandson of the Islamic prophet Muhammad.
+He briefly ruled as caliph from January to August 661 and is the second Shia Imam, succeeding his father Ali and preceding his brother Husayn.
+Hasan is a prominent member of the Ahl al-Bayt and the Ahl al-Kisa, and a participant in the Event of the mubahala.
+Muhammad described Hasan and Husayn as the leaders of the youth of paradise.
+Hasan is traditionally described as having had the closest resemblance to Muhammad.

-During the caliphate of Ali, Hasan accompanied him in the military campaigns of the First Fitna.
-Following Ali's assassination in January 661, Hasan was acknowledged caliph in Kufa.
-His sovereignty was not recognized by Mu'awiya ibn Abi Sufyan, the governor of Syria, who led an army into Kufa while pressing Hasan for abdication in letters.
-In response, Hasan sent a vanguard under Ubayd Allah ibn al-Abbas to block Mu'awiya's advance until he arrived with the main army.
-Meanwhile, Hasan was severely wounded in an abortive assassination attempt by the Kharijites, a faction opposed to both Ali and Mu'awiya.
-This attack demoralised Hasan's army and led to widespread desertion.
-Ubayd Allah and most of his troops also defected after Mu'awiya bribed him.
-In August 661, Hasan signed a peace treaty with Mu'awiya on the condition that the latter should rule in compliance with the Quran and the Sunnah, a council should appoint his successor, and Hasan's supporters would receive amnesty.
-Hasan retired from politics and abdicated in Medina where he died either from illness or poisoning, though the early sources are nearly unanimous that he was poisoned.
-Mu'awiya is commonly viewed as the instigator in the murder of Hasan, which removed an obstacle to the succession of his son Yazid I.
+Following Ali's assassination, Hasan was acknowledged as caliph in Kufa.
+His authority was not recognized by Mu'awiya, Ali's archenemy and the governor of Syria, who led an army toward Kufa while pressuring Hasan to abdicate through a series of letters.
+In response, Hasan dispatched an advance force under Ubayd Allah ibn al-Abbas to delay Mu'awiya's advance until he could arrive with the main army.
+Meanwhile, Hasan was severely wounded in an attempted assassination by al-Jarrah ibn Sinan, a member of the Kharijites, a faction opposed to both Ali and Mu'awiya.
+The attack further demoralized Hasan's army and contributed to widespread desertion.
+Ubayd Allah and many of his troops subsequently defected after Mu'awiya bribed him.

-Critics of Hasan call his treaty with Mu'awiya an indication of weakness, saying that he intended to surrender from the beginning.
-Given Mu'awiya's military superiority, supporters of Hasan maintain that his abdication was inevitable after his soldiers mutinied and that he was motivated by the desire for unity and peace among Muslims, which was reportedly predicted by Muhammad in a Sunni hadith.
-Another Sunni hadith, also attributed to Muhammad, predicted that the prophetic succession would last for thirty years, which may have been interpreted by some early Sunni scholars as evidence that Hasan's caliphate was rightly-guided (rāshid).
-In Shia theology, the divine infallibility (isma) of Hasan as the second Shia Imam further justified his course of action.
-As the rightful successor of Muhammad in Shia Islam, Hasan's all-inclusive temporal and religious authority came from divinely-inspired designation (nass), which was not annulled by abdication to Mu'awiya I, who usurped only the temporal authority.
-The imamate and caliphate are viewed as separate institutions in Shia Islam until such time that God would make the Imam victorious.
+In August 661, Hasan signed a peace treaty with Mu'awiya.
+Under the treaty, Hasan ceded the caliphate to Mu'awiya on the condition that the latter should rule in compliance with the Quran and the Sunnah, a council should appoint his successor (rather than appointing one himself), and Hasan's supporters would receive amnesty.
+Hasan retired from politics and abdicated in Medina, where he died from mercury poisoning in 670.
+Ja'da bint al-Ash'ath, one of Hasan's wives, is accused of poisoning him.
+Reports say that Mu'awiya persuaded her to do so by promising her gold and marriage to his son Yazid.
+Throughout his reign, Mu'awiya violated the treaty by prosecuting notable supporters of Hasan, and by appointing his son Yazid as his successor, making the caliphate hereditary.